-- 12.4.1 To allow for exceptional circumstances, when it might be necessary to reemploy or re-engage someone sooner than set out above, a Director, in conjunction with the Divisional Director HR and Transformation, and after consultation with the Chair of the General Purposes Committee, has authority to waive the 1 or 2 year requirement (as appropriate), provided there is justification. - 12.4.2 If the Repayment of Public Sector Exit Payments Regulations 2016 come into force, any employee or office holder who earns above the threshold set out in the Regulations, will be required to repay in full or part, to the employer who made the payment, any exit payment they receive should they return to any part of the public sector (see the Regulations for a full list), either on or off payroll, within 12 months.
+- 12.4.1 To allow for exceptional circumstances, when it might be necessary to reemploy or re-engage someone sooner than set out above, a Director, in conjunction with the Divisional Director HR and Organisational Development, and after consultation with the Chair of the General Purposes Committee, has authority to waive the 1 or 2 year requirement (as appropriate), provided there is justification. - 12.4.2 If the Repayment of Public Sector Exit Payments Regulations 2016 come into force, any employee or office holder who earns above the threshold set out in the Regulations, will be required to repay in full or part, to the employer who made the payment, any exit payment they receive should they return to any part of the public sector (see the Regulations for a full list), either on or off payroll, within 12 months.
+This requirement can only be waived in exceptional circumstances and by a decision of Full Council. - 12.4.3 If the Public Sector Exit Payment Regulations 2016 come into force, they will introduce a £95k cap on the total value of exit payments.
+This cap will include all forms of exit payment available to employees on leaving employment, for example cash lump sums, such as redundancy payments, the cost to the employer of funding early access to unreduced pensions ('pension strain'), severance payments, ex gratia payments and other non-financial benefits, such as additional paid leave.
 This requirement can only be waived in exceptional circumstances and by a decision of Full Council.